 VCTC staff expenses for this work are largely FTA-funded, matched with Local Transportation Funds (LTF).
-During Fiscal Year 2018/2019, VCTC was due for the FTA Triennial Review, and during Fiscal Year 2018/2019 an unknown amount of work may be required to address required Triennial Review follow-up actions.
-Staff is again proposing to utilize consultant support for the subrecipient monitoring, with an increase proposed based on the experience with monitoring consultant costs thus far in Fiscal Year 2018/2019.
+During Fiscal Year 2018/2019, VCTC was due for the FTA Triennial Review, but due to the federal shutdown and other delays, that effort has been delayed so that part of the work must occur during the upcoming year.
+Staff is again proposing to utilize consultant support for the subrecipient monitoring, with a proposed increase based on the experience with monitoring consultant costs thus far in Fiscal Year 2018/2019.